nortxort/nortbot/README.md

 A bot for tinychat chat rooms.

 This started out with some improvements to a few files for the bot, in the room i go to.
-This bassicly led to a complete rewrite of almost everything.
+This basically led to a complete rewrite of almost everything.

 For windows user that want a bot without having to deal with the python aspect, i have provided compiled windows executable in the [release](https://github.com/nortxort/nortbot/releases) section.